 Recordkeeping 3 hrs., 3 min.

 Learning about the law or the

 form 1 hr., 2 min.

 Preparing the form 1 hr., 34 min.

 Copying, assembling, and

-sending the form to the IRS .
-34 min.

-sending the form to the IRS .
-34 min.
+sending the form to the IRS 34 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 See the instructions for the tax return with which this form is filed.